Task-Manager-Bot/discord-task-bot/CONTRIBUTING.md

 ### Push it
 1. git add -A && git commit -m "My message" (replacing My message with a commit message, such as Fix header logo on Android) to stage and commit your changes
+> Note: Have a look at [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for good commit messages
 2. git push my-fork-name the-name-of-my-branch
 3. Go to the [discord-task-bot](https://kavin25/discord-task-bot) repo and you should see recently pushed branches.
 4. Follow GitHub's instructions.